mattermost/docs/source/administration/config-settings.rst

 Allow which users to delete messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Restrict the permission level required to delete messages.
+Team Admins and System Admins can delete messages only in channels where they are members.
+Messages can be deleted anytime.

-**Message authors can delete their own messages, and Administrators can delete any message**: Allow authors to delete their own messages, and allow Administrators to delete any message.
+**Message authors can delete their own messages, and Administrators can delete any message**: Allow authors to delete their own messages, and allow Team Admins and System Admins to delete any message.

 **Team Admins and System Admins**: Allow only Team Admins and System Admins to delete messages.